mtkennerly/shawl/README.md

   the exit code to Windows as a service-specific error, unless the exit code is 0 or a code you've configured with `--pass`.

-Shawl creates a log file, `shawl.log`, in the same location as its executable, with both its own messages and the output from the commands that it runs.
+Shawl creates a log file for each service, `shawl_for_<service>_*.log`, in the same location as the Shawl executable, with both its own messages and the output from the commands that it runs.
 If anything goes wrong, you can read the log to find out more.
 You can disable all logging with `--no-log`, and you can disable just the command logs with `--no-log-cmd`.
+Each log file is limited to 2 MB, and up to 2 rotated copies will be retained.

 Shawl differs from existing solutions like [WinSW](https://github.com/kohsuke/winsw) and [NSSM](https://nssm.cc) in that they require running a special install